 The Wacky Duo |

 Let's face it, the generation today does not watch Tv anymore.
-In place of the normal channels, kids nowadays are obsessed with YouTube channel.
+In place of the usual channels, kids nowadays are obsessed with YouTube.
 Blame it on the proliferation of mobile platforms and improved connectivity.
-It is not surprising that YouTube becomes their staple tv programme.
+So it is not surprising that YouTube has become their staple tv programme.

 I was a child before I